tenzin-choezin/tenzin-choezin/README.md

 # Hi 👋, thanks for coming by!

+My name is Tenzin Choezin (pronounced Ten-zin Choe-zin) བསྟན་ཆོས་
+-
+-
-- 👋 I’m Tenzin Choezin.
+- I’m Tenzin Choezin.
 - 👀 I’m interested in data science, data engineering, and product analytics.
 - 🌱 I’m currently studying data science and economics @ UC-Berkeley.
 - 📫 You can reach me via [LinkedIn DM](https://www.linkedin.com/in/tenzinchoezin/) or email at tenzin.p.choezin@gmail.com.